 The visualization also makes it easier to see how many players have never played elsewhere.
 For the Yankees, Astros, and Nationals, less than 25% of their 40-man roster are players without experience in other clubs.
 The 2019 Cardinals, on the other hand, show more than 42% with no outside MLB experience.
 Could this be a clue for managers?
 Do the graphs show that the Cardinals did a poor job adding new talent throughout the year?
 We aren’t sure what the ultimate conclusion is—but we are sure of this—we didn’t make the connection until we saw the data in a graph.

-Next Week: Knocking ‘Em Out of the Park
+Next Time: Knocking ‘Em Out of the Park

 To say that home runs are off the charts this season would be the cliché of all clichés!
 Players broke records.
 Teams broke records.
 Why?
 Were walls moved?
 Are the balls the cause?
 The Internet is rife with theories.